Ala Wai Townhouse

 Across all provided remarks, the pool is never described as heated, and MLS pool-feature fields for heating are unused (0/20).
 Given the consistent omission of any heating references while the pool itself is repeatedly noted, it is very likely the building’s pool is not heated.

-I searched for explicit salt-water pool wording such as "salt water pool" or "saltwater pool."
-The listings confirm a pool exists, but nothing indicates that it is a salt pool.
+I looked for explicit salt-water pool language such as "salt water pool," "saltwater pool," or "saline pool."
+The remarks confirm a pool exists, but none specify that it is a salt pool.

 Across all reviewed remarks, amenities such as pool, surfboard and bicycle storage, security, and keyed elevators are mentioned, but no listing references a shared laundry room, coin laundry, or laundry facilities on site.
 MLS amenity data likewise shows no community laundry flag on any of the 20 listings.
 This pattern indicates the building likely does not have dedicated community laundry facilities.

-I searched for wording like "laundry on each floor," "laundry room on every floor," and similar floor-by-floor community laundry references.
-The remarks only mention in-unit washer/dryer in several listings, which does not confirm community laundry facilities on every floor.
+I searched the remarks for wording like "laundry on each floor," "laundry room on every floor," or similar floor-specific community laundry references.
+The remarks only mention an in-unit washer/dryer and do not describe any shared laundry facilities on each floor.

 Multiple listings explicitly mention parking, e.g., 'Parking stall 99 is a wide stall on the top floor of the parking garage,' '1 covered parking,' and '1 parking unit.'
 With 20/20 MLS entries indicating parking and numerous remarks confirming both garage and outside stalls, it is clear the building offers parking.
 Evidence comes from many different listings, not just a single agent’s copy-paste.